Audi A3 hybrid reliability & safety rating

 |5 stars (2020)||89%||81%||73%|

-The Audi brand has an aura of German solidity and dependability about it but according to some customer satisfaction survey responses, that's not always borne out in the real world.
-There's better news on the safety front, however: the latest A3 has a plethora of standard and optional driver-assistance and collision-avoidance technology, and was highly rated for its crash protection by the independent experts at Euro NCAP.
+The Audi brand has an aura of German solidity and dependability about it, but according to some customer satisfaction surveys, that's not always the case in the real world.
+There's better news on the safety front, however: the latest A3 has a plethora of standard and optional driver-assistance and collision-avoidance technology on board, and was highly rated for its crash protection by the experts at Euro NCAP.

 Audi A3 hybrid reliability & problems

 In the 2020 edition of the Driver Power car ownership satisfaction survey, Audi was ranked a disappointing 21st out of 30 brands in the UK.
 Of particular concern was the fact that around a fifth of owners reported some sort of issue with their car.
 About the only good news was the fact that the brand outperformed its German rivals BMW and Mercedes, which were 27th and 28th in the table.